Arc Flash & Electrical Power Training | Brainfiller

 Jim Phillips – Instructor

 Jim is not just another trainer reading a script.
-Jim’s training is based on his insider’s view from holding many leadership positions for the development of various electrical safety standards coupled with his arc flash testing experience and broad industrial and utility electrical power background.
+Jim’s training is based on his insider’s view from holding many leadership positions for the development of various electrical safety standards coupled with his arc flash testing background and 40+ years of industrial and utility electrical power experience.
 This provides him a unique perspective from the inside – a perspective he loves sharing with others.
 When asked questions about some topics, his explanations often run along the line of “Well, here’s what happened in the lab when we blew it up…”

 Here is a sample of Jim’s involvement.